 - Advise students in their major field of study.

 - Advise students about departmental student organizations as well as internship or undergraduate research opportunities within the department.

 - Advise students concerning graduate study requirements.

-- Professional and graduate-student advisors in the CAS Student Services Office:
+- Professional and graduate assistant advisors in the CAS Student Services Office:

-- Advise students for general education and overall degree requirements.
+- Advise undergraduate students for general and overall degree requirements.

 - Advise bachelor of liberal arts students.

 - Help all undergraduates with special requests and problems.

 - Review degree audits prior to graduation on all bachelor's degree-seeking students.

 - Communicate with individual students and with the Registration and Records Office to confirm that all degree requirements will be met in the graduating semester.

 While academic advising is not required for all students, it is recommended that students seek academic advising each semester to avoid problems later.
 Certain undergraduate majors do require academic advising each semester.
 Students required to secure an advisor's approval and release before enrolling include:

 - All sophomores with 45 or fewer credit hours.

 - Probationary students.